MemoryChips/bldg25-chat-demo/README.md

 #### Add Key Files to ./server/keys Folder

-- private.key and public.key: RSA private and public keys for running an encrypted server (https)
+- cert.pem and key.pem: RSA private and public keys for running an encrypted server (https)
+- private.key and public.key: RSA private and public keys for encoding JSON webtokens
 - redis-labs-dbauth.key: Auth key for redis-labs
 - redis-togo-dbauth.key: Auth key for redistogo